Korporal/Valence.Net/README.md

 Over time all of the supported endpoints will be defined and thus comprehensive support for the full API set will be available.

 The output from the project is a Nuget package that developers can simply include in their applications to begin working with Valence.

+# Version Support

+The class library offers helpful support for managing versions.
+A ValenceSession instance when created, automatically probes Valence for all available version information for all available products and retains this information.

+You can then set a default version for a product in that session instance.
+Most of the valence methods take a string version number as their first argument.
+This can be "latest", "default", "unstable" or a valid version number string.

+This lets you leverage some specific version of a product for most operations with the ability to use some specific version for slected methods where this may be required.